lkndl/ab12phylo/README.md

 ```bash
 git clone https://gitlab.lrz.de/leokaindl/ab12phylo.git
 ```
-All [external tools](#external-tools) are in the [Bioconda](https://anaconda.org/bioconda/repo) channel, which can make installation a bit more comfortable.
+All [external tools](#external-tools) are in the [Bioconda](https://anaconda.org/bioconda/repo) channel, which can simplify installation.
 To create a new or activate an existing python3 [conda](https://docs.conda.io/) environment:
 ```bash
 conda create -n <your_python3_conda_env> python=3
 conda activate <your_python3_conda_env>